MTgravity/mvt-map/README.md

 The app relies on a local environment file( [example.env](https://github.com/MTgravity/mvt-map/blob/master/example.env) ).
-Chang values as necessary and make sure to rename the file to `.env`.
+Change values as necessary and make sure to rename the file to `.env`.

 |Env Var|Ex|Desc|
 |--|--|--|